xyluz/Introduction/README.md

 ## Welcome to Start.NG

-Visit : For details on how to use this page
+Visit : https://startng.github.io/Introduction/how-to for details on how to use this page

 First Name | Last Name | Slack Username | Track | Twitter Handle | Lucid Username